 Retention and Carry

-As mentioned above, there’s a pocket clip which is gold in color.
+As mentioned above, there’s a pocket clip that is gold in color.
 It bears the design of the standard Lumintop clips, which I like.
-The clip is friction fit, and has holes into which a lanyard (included) may be attached.
+The clip is friction fit and has holes into which a lanyard (included) may be attached.

 The body has allowances for the clip to be placed up or down, and also the cell tube may be flipped so that the clip is up or down.
 Two options.
 Neither of these options is particularly deep in carry, though.